-By looking for secretly encoded messages within the first five books of God's word (called the Torah or Law), some Jewish researchers claim they have discovered the names of Jewish sages.
+By looking for secretly encoded messages within the first five books of God's word (called the Torah or Law, which was written by Moses), some Jewish researchers claim they have discovered the names of Jewish sages.
 Such research has lent itself to an alternate name called Torah codes.

 Not only have Jewish researchers sought to unveil "secrets" in the sacred text but also Christians as well.
 Some Christians believe that the use of Bible Codes can be applied to the Old Testament's prophetic books as well as to God's law.
 Claims have been made that incredible groupings of words, and even phrases, have been found which reveal a 'word picture' of events that happened in the past.